Statistical activity code: 40501

 All users have been granted equal access to official statistics: dissemination dates of official statistics are announced in advance and no user category (incl.
 Eurostat, state authorities and mass media) is provided access to official statistics before other users.
 Official statistics are first published in the statistical database.
 If there is also a news release, it is published simultaneously with data in the statistical database.
 Official statistics are available on the website at 8:00 a.m. on the date announced in the release calendar.

-Data are published under the subject area “Social life / Social protection” in the statistical database at http://pub.stat.ee.
+and under the subject area “Social life / Social protection / Social assistance / Welfare” in the following tables:

-Data serve as input for statistical activities 40509 “European system of integrated social protection statistics (ESSPROS)” and 50101 “Regional development”.
+Data serve as input for statistical activity 50101 “Regional development”.

 To assure the quality of processes and products, Statistics Estonia applies the EFQM Excellence Model, the European Statistics Code of Practice and the Quality Assurance Framework of the European Statistical System (ESS QAF).
 Statistics Estonia is also guided by the requirements in § 7.
 “Principles and quality criteria of producing official statistics” of the Official Statistics Act.